be-green/fqr/README.md

-`fqr` is substantially faster than the `quantreg` package’s simplex and interior point methods (e.g. “br” or “pfn”), especially for large problems, and is comparable to the `conquer` package, though it tends to be slightly slower due to the default accuracy tolerance settings.
+`fqr` is substantially faster than the `quantreg` package’s simplex and interior point methods (e.g. “br” or “pfn”), especially for large problems, and is comparable to the `conquer` package, though it tends to be slightly slower due to the default accuracy tolerance settings and some overhead from additional convergence checks.
 The algorithm implemented via the Armadillo library for linear algebra in C++.
 It also has no dependencies other than base R and (if building from source) a C++ compiler.